shuyelin06/Obsidian-Notes/content/Graphics/The Graphics Pipeline.md

 2. If the computed pixel is behind the existing pixel, then we do nothing This ensures that objects correctly obscure each other in the view.

+> Sometimes, this is even performed before the pixel shading stage, to avoid executing unnecessary computations.

 > [!Info] Transparent Primitives
 > It's important to note that the $z$-buffer only stores a single depth, so it cannot store partially transparent primitives.
-Thus primitives **must** be rendered after our opaque primitives, in back-to-front order (farthest to closest).
+Thus transparent primitives **must** be rendered after our opaque primitives, in back-to-front order (farthest to closest).

 Alongside the depth buffer and color buffer, the merger substage supports a variety of other buffers to capture and filter pixel information.
 - **The Alpha Channel** is a buffer associated with the color buffer, storing an opacity value for the associated pixel.